johndcobb/johndcobb.github.io/geometryofschemes.md

 | Week 10 (Jul 31, Aug 4) | TBA         | III.2.5-III.2.8 Proj of a Graded Ring | TBA
 | Week 11 (Aug 7, Aug 11) | TBA         | III.3.1-III.3.4 Invariants of Projective Schemes | TBA |

-Material that has been pushed off schedule: III.3.5-III.3.6 Invariants of Projective Schemes & IV.1 Flexes of Plane Curves \\
+Material that has been pushed off schedule: III.3.5-III.3.6 Invariants of Projective Schemes & IV.1 Flexes of Plane Curves.

-If we have the time, covering V.1-V-2 Images and Resultants or VI.1 The Functor of Points would be good. \\
+If we have the time, covering V.1-V-2 Images and Resultants or VI.1 The Functor of Points would be good.

 ## General Meeting Structure
 We will meet Tuesdays at 11:00am and Fridays at 12:00pm (CST) for about 40 minutes, with the following goals in mind: